 A device shall return an error (ter:NoConfig) if a client attempts to add VideoAnalyticsConfiguration to the Profile when the required source configuration (e.g., VideoSourceConfiguration) is not present.
-To avoid this error condition, a client may first add a required source configuration (e.g., VideoSourceConfiguration), or may add a required source configuration (e.g., VideoSourceConfiguration) and VideoAnalyticsConfiguration together in a single AddConfiguration command.
-A device can deny adding a video analytics configuration before a video source configuration.
-In this case, it should respond with a ConfigurationConflict Fault.

 When an analytics configuration is present in a profile, the metadata configuration can activate the streaming of the scene description within the RTP streams (see next section).